Solved! My Dryer Won’t Start—What’s the Problem?

 Some dryer problems are obvious.
 For example, if the power cord is visibly damaged, logic dictates that the machine is not receiving electricity.
-Homeowners may even be able to make small repairs themselves.
+Homeowners who would like to save money on dryer repair costs may even be able to make small repairs themselves.
 Shimek says, “[It] depends on how handy the customer is.
 Some knobs are simple to change, and the lint screen is easy to replace.”

 In other cases, it may not be clear how to fix a dryer that won’t start, or where the issue is located on the machine.
 Homeowners who are unsure of how long dryers last may even be wondering if it’s time to purchase a replacement.
 Appliance repair technicians have seen hundreds of broken dryers and will be able to get to the root of the problem quickly.